 Linfield determines the date the student withdrew depending on the type of withdrawal.
 If the student begins the official withdrawal process or provides official notification to Linfield of his or her intent to withdraw the date Linfield determines that the student withdrew would be the date the student began the official withdrawal process, or the date of the student’s notification, whichever is later.
 If the student did not begin the official withdrawal process or provide notification of his or her intent to withdraw, the date of the institution’s determination that the student withdrew would be the date that Linfield becomes aware that the student ceased attendance.
 If Linfield is informed that a student has died, the withdrawal date is determined either by the official notification from the student, if they had started an official withdrawal process due to illness or accident, etc. prior to the death, or the withdrawal date is the date that Linfield determines is related to that circumstance if no official withdrawal was initiated.
 The withdrawal date will be no later than the date of the student’s death.
 Linfield does not disburse post-withdrawal disbursements to a student that has died during the payment period.
 The Registrar’s Office notifies the National Student Loan Data System (NSLDS) via the National Student Loan Clearinghouse of enrollment changes.

 Upon receipt of an email from the Registrar’s Office that the student is no longer enrolled, or if the institution becomes aware that the student is no longer attending, and the student did not begin the official withdrawal process or provide notification of his or her intent to withdraw, the date of the institution’s determination that the student withdrew would be the date that Linfield becomes aware that the student ceased attendance.
-As soon as the Office of Financial becomes aware the Office of Financial Aid gathers the student's information to complete the Return of Title IV calculation to determine the amount of federal financial aid programs the student has earned.
+As soon as the Office of Financial becomes aware, and the student did begin attendance and had regular and substantive interaction, the Office of Financial Aid gathers the student's information to complete the Return of Title IV Funds calculation to determine the amount of federal financial aid programs the student has earned.

 After completion of the calculation online the Office of Financial Aid is responsible for ensuring the proper amounts are returned to the appropriate Title IV programs in a timely manner.
 The Office of Financial Aid returns funds from Colleague to COD as soon as possible, but no later than 30 days after the date it determines that the student withdrew.
 All returns of federal student aid grants and Direct Loan funds previously disbursed are made through the G5 system by the Accounts Payable Office.